ralphjsmit/filament/packages/schemas/docs/02-forms/21-validation.md

 Field::make('email')->unique()
 ```

-By default, the form's model will be searched, [if it is registered](adding-a-form-to-a-livewire-component#setting-a-form-model).
-You may specify a custom table name or model to search:
+If your Filament form already has an Eloquent model associated with it, such as in a [panel resource](../../resources), Filament will use that.
+You may also specify a custom table name or model to search:

 ```php
 use App\Models\User;